-One of the biggest perks about homeschooling children is the freedom that comes with taking learning to an entirely different level.
+One of the biggest perks about homeschooling children is the freedom of taking learning to an entirely different level.
 Working in public education, there are so many hoops to jumps through to take kids somewhere that is FREE.
 It almost isn’t even worth it.
-However, when you can plan field trips for your own children or, for just a handful in a homeschooling group, almost anything is possible.
+However, when you can plan field trips for your children or just a handful in a homeschooling group, almost anything is possible.
 All that said, if you are new to this field trip planning stuff, we have certainly got you covered!
 Here, we have put together a few tips and tricks on how to plan a homeschool field trip so it can go as smoothly as possible.

 Steps to Plan the Trip